Certificate Pinning for Workloads: Securing Non-Human Identities

 • Extract the certificate or public key.

-• Embed the pin in your application.
+• Embed the pin in your application or reference it.

-• Validate the server's certificate during the TLS handshake.
+• Validate the server's certificate during the tls handshake.

 Practical Examples

-Imagine an application that communicates with a backend API.
+Imagine an application that communicates with a backend api.
 Without pinning, it trusts any certificate signed by a recognized Certificate Authority (CA).
 With pinning, it only trusts the specific certificate (or public key) you've pre-approved.

 Code Snippet